 Having covered such earth-shattering stories as the canal that sprung a leak, the perils of relieving yourself through a dodgy sash window and my attempted banning from a parish council meeting over a duck pond row, most of my career has been spent writing and producing sport pages.

-- Have been to 58 countries (airport stopovers don’t count).
-Only know this due to comparing our lists while sat at an African border.
+- Have been to 67 countries (airport stopovers don’t count).
+Only know this due to comparing our lists while sat at an African border and a 50th country dance in Tanzania.

 - You can add 40 states to that, determined to complete the set one day – Hawaii, Michigan, North Dakota, New Mexico, Oklahoma, Nebraska, Kansas, Colorado, Idaho and Arizona are the missing ones.